acm-uiuc/til/_til/ruby/chaining-multiple-rspec-change-matchers.md

+---
-# Chaining Multiple RSpec Change Matchers
+title: Chaining Multiple RSpec Change Matchers
+category: ruby
+---

 It can be handy to use RSpec's `change` matchers to determine if some method or process creates a new record.